 Medigap in Montana: Guaranteed-issue for under-65 beneficiaries since 2013

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own (ie, the deductibles and coinsurance).

-According to an AHIP analysis, there were 91,331 Montana Medicare beneficiaries with Medigap coverage as of 2020 (up from 71,716 in 2016).
-That’s about 45% of the people with Original Medicare in Montana (Medigap coverage cannot be used with Medicare Advantage plans).
+According to an AHIP analysis, there were 94,890 Montana Medicare beneficiaries with Medigap coverage as of 2021 (up from 71,716 in 2016).
+That’s more than half of the people with Original Medicare in Montana (Medigap coverage cannot be used with Medicare Advantage plans).